-- MSD_Fabric fabric - Uncheck Multi-Site Underlay IFC Auto Deployment Flag check box under DCI tab. - Underlay Multisite peering: The eBGP peering and corresponding routed interfaces for underlay extensions between sites are captured in switch_freeform and routed_inerfaces, and optionally in the
+Uncheck Multi-Site Underlay IFC Auto Deployment Flag check box under DCI tab.

-- Overlay Multisite peering: The eBGP peering is captured as part of switch_freeform as the only relevant config is under router bgp. - Overlays containing Networks or VRFs: The corresponding intent is captured with the profiles on the Border Gateways with extension_type = MULTISITE. - 1.
+- Underlay Multisite peering: The eBGP peering and corresponding routed interfaces for underlay extensions between sites are captured in switch_freeform and routed_inerfaces, and optionally in the interface_freeform configs.
+This configuration includes all the global configs for multisite.
+Loopbacks for EVPN multisite are also captured via the appropriate interface templates. - Overlay Multisite peering: The eBGP peering is captured as part of switch_freeform as the only relevant config is under router bgp. - Overlays containing Networks or VRFs: The corresponding intent is captured with the profiles on the Border Gateways with extension_type = MULTISITE. - 1.
 Create all the required fabrics including the Easy_Fabric and External_Fabric fabrics with the required fabric settings.
 Disable the Auto VRF-Lite options as mentioned above.
 For more information, refer to Creating VXLAN EVPN Fabric and External Fabric sections. - 2.
 Import all the switches into all the required fabrics and set roles accordingly. - 3.
 Click Recalculate and Deploy in each of the fabrics and ensure that the Brownfield Migration process reaches the 'Deployment' phase.
 Now, do not click Deploy Configuration. - 4.
 Create an MSD_Fabric fabric with the required fabric settings and disable the Auto MultiSite IFC options as shown in Guidelines.
 For more information, see Creating an MSD Fabric in Cisco DCNM LAN Fabric Configuration Guide. - 5.
 Move all the member fabrics into the MSD.
 Do not proceed further till this step is completed successfully.
 For more information, see Moving the Member1 Fabric Under MSD-Parent-Fabric in Cisco DCNM LAN Fabric Configuration Guide.